Conservation of natural capital

 There are a range of challenges associated with the supply chain of raw ingredients, which are heavily dependent on nature’s gifts.

 They include the excessive use of resources, loss and degradation of biodiversity resulting from development of areas where our ingredients are grown and greenhouse gas emissions from forest and land clearing.
+We are striving to address and deal with these challenges.

 The Calbee Group is closely connected to nature, and many of the themes that we prioritize regarding materials are also associated with nature.

-In terms of the materiality of “Progress to develop sustainable agriculture” and “Caring fot the Earth” we are cultivating and developing potato varieties that are resistant to climate change, analyzing soil in fields that differ depending on the soil type and conditions, and proposing appropriate fertilizers to contracted producers to enable greater potato harvests.
+In terms of the materiality of “Progress to develop sustainable agriculture” and “Caring for the Earth” we are cultivating and developing potato varieties that are resistant to climate change, analyzing soil in fields that differ depending on the soil type and conditions, and proposing appropriate fertilizers to contracted producers to enable greater potato harvests.

 To address environmental and human rights issues associated with palm oil and paper, we pursue sustainable procurement by expanding our use of RSPO certified palm oil and FSC certified paper.